How to plan a gap year:

 What kind of work do I want to do?

 I am going to volunteer as a teacher.
 3 months I will teach in a primary school in Nepal.
-Additionally my program includes almost 1 month rafting, safari and hiking.
+Additionally my program includes some trips, like rafting, safari, and hiking.
 Also I am staying a week after my work ends to travel on my own.
 This way I can see the country but also get an inside of the Nepali life.
 So my reasons were that I want to work with people, that I like teaching and that I wanted to live in an entire different culture.
 As I can only obtain a turist visa for Nepal, I am only staying these 3-4 months.

 Second I’ve got an internship at a media agency.
 I do this in order to prepare for university.
 That it is in Chile is a nice bonus and I think it is just great that I can combine travelling with gaining inside on a job.